 Any standard telephone handset placed in the cradle of the 2721 provides coupling so that the 2721 becomes a computer terminal.
-The 2721 is designed for use with the IBM 7770 Audio Response Unit, Model 3, for data entry or query through the 2721's keyboard.
+The 2721 is designed for use with the IBM 7770 Audio Response Unit, Model 3, for data entry or query through the keyboard of the 2721.
 An earphone and a speaker are provided for the spoken answer.
 The computer system can be programmed to repeat input for verification and to guide the user through a transaction.